-Table 5: The potential impacts of changes ot the local water quality (Colloty 2018).
+Table 6: The potential impacts of changes ot the local water quality (Colloty 2018).

 Group A (Condition criteria)

 Extent (A1)

 A measure of the importance of the condition, which is assessed against the spatial boundaries or human interests it will affect.

 National / International interests 4

 Regional / National interests 3

 Areas immediately outside the local condition 2 1

 Important only to the local condition 1

 No importance 0

 Magnitude of change / effect (A2)

-Magnitude is defined as a measure of the scale of beneficial a condition. fit/dis-benefit of f an impact or
+Magnitude is defined as a measure of the scale of benefit/dis-benefit of an impact or a condition.

 Major positive benefit 3

 Significant improvement in status quo 2

 Improvement in status quo 1 -1

-No change / Status quo 0
+No change / Status quo 0 ,

 Negative change to status quo -1

 Significant negative dis-benefit or change -2

-Major dis-benefit or change -3 Group A Score: -1
+Major dis-benefit or change Group A Score: -1